Court dismisses tabloid’s appeal in win for Meghan - NewsBreak

 The publisher for The Mail on Sunday and the MailOnline, Associated Newspapers, looked to overturn a February ruling that found that it infringed Meghan’s privacy and copyright after it published parts of a letter that she wrote to her father, Thomas Markle, after she married Prince Harry in 2018, according to The Associated Press.

-The ruling is a win for the duchess, as it spares her and her father from appearing at a trial to provide evidence.Here’s how you can stay at The Grinch’s famous cave in Utah
+The ruling is a win for the duchess, as it spares her and her father from appearing at a trial to provide evidence.Duchess of Sussex gets goofy on Ellen DeGeneres’ talk show

 Senior Judge Geoffrey Vos reportedly told the court that “the Duchess had a reasonable expectation of privacy in the contents of the letter.
 Those contents were personal, private and not matters of legitimate public interest.”